redis/redis-py/README.rst

     {'pattern': None, 'type': 'psubscribe', 'channel': 'my-*', 'data': 3L}

-Every message read from a `PubSub` instance will be a dictionary with the following keys:
+Every message read from a `PubSub` instance will be a dictionary with the following keys.

 * **type**: One of the following: 'subscribe', 'unsubscribe', 'psubscribe', 'punsubscribe', 'message', 'pmessage'
 * **channel**: The channel [un]subscribed to or the channel a message was published to
-* **pattern**: The pattern that matched a published messages channel.
-Will be None in all cases except for 'pmessage' types.
+* **pattern**: The pattern that matched a published message's channel.
+Will be `None` in all cases except for 'pmessage' types.
 * **data**: The message data.
 With [un]subscribe messages, this value will be the number of channels and patterns the connection is currently subscribed to.
 With [p]message messages, this value will be the actual published